 Also… next year I intend to be MUCH better prepared.
 I didn’t even know about the A to Z Challenge until a few days before it began, so I’m not upset at myself or anything.
 But in addition to having a theme, I will also have my word choices assigned from the very start.
 I did pretty well, I think, & was even able to write several ahead — but next time around, I want them all DONE & scheduled, so that I can just sit back & enjoy reading everyone else’s work.
 I didn’t get to comment as much as I would have liked, & based on how much I enjoyed the feedback from others, I know this is something I definitely need to improve.

 My biggest hurdle — & really this my biggest hurdle in LIFE, not just with the A to Z Challenge, so it’s more a “me” thing than anything else — is myself.
 “DO THE WORK.”
 This is the most difficult jump for me.
 I know I can write.
 I love to write.
 So why don’t I write???
 It’s kind of like going to a book club meeting for me — I know I’m good at analyzing books.
 I love to discuss books.
 So why don’t I go to the meeting???
 And I did this with the gym, too, when I was a member.
 I know I can put in a kick-ass workout.
 I love the way I feel after a workout.
 So why don’t I go to the gym???
 The simple answer to all these questions is that I’m lazy.
 But it’s more than that — I’m not merely physically lazy — I’ve allowed myself to become MENTALLY lazy, & that is a much more difficult muscle to stretch.
+I had a pinched nerve and went to the site Neuropathy Help, they have great tips on how to help the pain and renew nerves.
 It’s almost like I have hated abusive authority figures for so long now, I even detest the idea of bossing my own self around.
 I know that makes zero sense.
 I resent my own inner voice?
 Say whu?
 But it’s true!
 Once I can get that wrinkle ironed out, I think I’ll be in good shape.
 I have to remember another of my favorite mottoes: “JUST SHOW UP.”

 I am very grateful to have participated in this years A to Z Challenge, & can’t wait to do it again!
 As a matter of fact, I’m somewhat at a loss this week, & was quite happy to find another challenge (even if it’s only for one day!).